dortania/Wireless-Buyers-Guide/Airport.md

 * BCM4355
    * MacBookAir8,1

-# What does an Airport adapted look like?
+# What does an Airport adapter look like?

 ![PCIe Adapter(Requires an extra USB port for bluetooth)](https://i.imgur.com/AUtNhiB.jpg)